TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageTypes/Index.rst

   point.
 This lets you duplicate parts of your page tree in terms of navigation, without actually duplicating pages and content.

-  See the :ref:`Mounts <coreapi:access-options-mounts>` section in TYPO3
+  See the :ref:`Mounts <t3coreapi:access-options-mounts>` section in TYPO3
   Explained for more information about mount points.

 Link to External URL